Thomaswang0822/loma_differentiable/logs/reparam.md

 ## Step 1: Boundary Condition

 In the previous step, we only consider "very simple" If-Else condition like **if x < t**.
 We will relax this restriction first.
-We'd like to handle an integrand like this correctly:
+We'd like to handle an integrand in such general form correctly:

 ```python
 def integrand_pd(x: In[float], t: In[float]) -> float: